United States Capitol revolutionary war and beyond header United States Capitol

-There were four main purposes of the Declaration:
+There were four main purposes of the Declaration of Independence:

-• Explaining the colonists' position on the purpose of government
+• Explaining the Congress' position on the purpose of human government

 • Listing the colonists' grievances against King George III to show the legitimacy of their actions to others